connectomicslab/Glioma_Change_Detection_T2w/README.md

 from pre-training all validation and test patients that were used for the Baseline.
 The configuration files to run pre-training are located inside the [pretrain_wad](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/tree/master/training_and_inference/config_files_train_and_inf/pretrain_wad) directory.
 In the config file of the pre-training script, we will need to specify `path_to_output_baseline_dir` which is exactly the output directory where we saved results of the Baseline experiment.
 Once the Baseline experiments have been run, we can launch pre-training.
-If you want to skip pre-training, we also provide the weights of the four pre-trained models which are inside the directory `extra_files`.
-In this case, you can skip directly to section **Transfer-Learning (cross-validation fold 1)**.
+If you want to skip pre-training, we also provide the weights of the four pre-trained models which are inside the directory [pretraining](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/tree/master/extra_files/pretraining).
+In this case, you can skip directly to section [Transfer-Learning (cross-validation fold 1)](https://github.com/connectomicslab/Glioma_Change_Detection_T2w/edit/master/README.md#transfer-learning-cross-validation-fold-1).
 If instead you want to re-run pretraining, keep on reading here.
 Two separate pre-trainings have to be run, one for the WAD dataset with the report classifier probability > 0.75 and one for the WAD dataset with the report classifier probability > 0.95 (see hyperparameter fraction_of_WAD in the paper for more details).
 For instance, if we want to run the pre-training for WAD > 0.75 (again for each fold separately):